 Upon arrival in Phnom Penh International Airport, you will be welcomed by our Cambodia travel guide, then be transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

-The capital of Phnom Penh locates at the junction of the mighty Mekong river and Tonlé Sap river.
+Playing the role as the international and domestic transport hub for whole Cambodia and region, the bustling capital of Phnom Penh is located at the junction of the mighty Mekong River, Bassac River and Tonlé Sap River.
 It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architecture meet in a fascinating way.
-The bustling city of Phnom Penh is the international and domestic transport hub for whole Cambodia and region.

-After a short rest, we will take a sunset river cruise along the Mekong river, observe daily life of local, enjoy the sunset view on the river while tasting a delicious fruit juice or soft drink.
+After a short rest, our guide will take you on a sunset river cruise along the Mekong river, observe daily life of local, enjoy the sunset view on the river while tasting a delicious fruit juice or soft drink.

-In the evening, have your welcome dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
+In the evening, have your welcomed dinner at Romdeng Restaurant which is recommended on Lonely Planet and Tripadvisor as the top choice for Cambodian cuisine in Phnom Penh.
 The restaurant is located in a gorgeous colonial villa with a small pool with a beautiful garden.
-Overnight in Phnom Penh hotel.

 Overnight at hotel in Phnom Penh.